 The Netherlands Institute for Radio Astronomy (ASTRON) invites applicants for a

-- a Master’s degree in Physics, Astronomy or a related field;
+- A PhD degree in Physics, Astronomy or a related field.

-- good communication skills in English (written and verbal);
+- Excellent communication skills in English (written and verbal).

-The terms of employment are in accordance with the Dutch Collective Labour Agreement Research Institutes.
+The terms of employment are in accordance with the Netherlands Collective Labour Agreement Research Institutes.

 - A holiday allowance of 8% and a year-end bonus of 8.33% of the gross annual salary.

 - A solid pension scheme (ABP).

 - 42 vacation days per year on a full-time basis.